autonomi-ai/nos-playground/examples/kosmos2/README.md

-Image generation and Entity extraction using the Kosmos-2 model from Microsoft
+Image generation and Entity extraction using the Kosmos 2 model from Microsoft

 The Huggingface page can be found here: https://huggingface.co/microsoft/kosmos-2-patch14-224.